 Teaching a culture of acceptance starts on the first day of the school year.
 Part of our role as educators is to foster an environment of acceptance.

-This involves creating a culture of daily acceptance of ourselves and others, building self-esteem and reducing bullying.
+This involves creating a culture of daily acceptance of ourselves and others, building self-esteem, and reducing bullying.
 No matter the makeup of your classroom, acceptance of appearance, culture and ideas is crucial for a welcoming environment.

-Questions to Use With Books about Acceptance
+Questions to Use When Reading Children’s Books about Acceptance

 - How did [character] show acceptance for their situation?